wollewald/INA226_WE/README.md

 # INA226_WE
-An Arduino library for the INA226 current and power sensor module using a shunt of 0.1 Ohm.
-You can also use it for the INA226 IC and a resistor of your choice (example: Continuous_With_Resistor_Value.ino).
+An Arduino library for the INA226 current and power sensor module.
+You can use the common modules with 0.1 ohm shunts as well as modules with different shunts (example: Continuous_With_Resistor_Value.ino).

 It allows to set current ranges, number of samples per measurement, conversion ranges.
 You can chose between continous, triggered and power down mode.
 Conversion ready and limit alert modes are also implemented.

 I attached a list of public functions and a fritzing scheme for the example sketches.

-If you work through the examples I recommend to do it in the order of Continous -> Triggered -> PowerDown -> Continous_Alert_Controlled -> Limit_Alert -> Limit_And_Conversion_Alert
+If you work through the examples I recommend to do it in the order of Continous -> Triggered -> Triggered_non_blocking -> PowerDown -> Continous_Alert_Controlled -> Limit_Alert -> Limit_And_Conversion_Alert

 You find further details here: